Skip to main content

 </c-intel_chatbot>

-You can pass either a Salesforce record ID (pointing to an Agent__c record) or a Flourish Agent Platform agent UUID directly to agent-id.
+You can pass either a Salesforce record ID (pointing to an Agent__c record) or a Flourish Agent ID directly to agent-id.
 The component resolves both automatically.

 PropertyTypeDefaultDescription

-hide-footerBooleanfalseHides the bottom utility bar (Restart, Contact, Report) and the "Powered by Flourish" footer.
+hide-footerBooleanfalseHides the utility bar and "Powered by Flourish" footer.

 // In the parent LWC's JS